 Busuu is an innovative online community for learning languages.
 You can write, as well as speak and get corrections from native speakers.
 There is also a feature called busuutalk that allows you to voice chat with others.

-Do you know of any other websites?
+Do you know of any other websites to find language partners?
 Please do share with us!

 Subscribe to our newsletter below and